microsoft/pai/manual/cluster-user/advanced-jobs.md

 ## Parameters and Secrets

 It is common to train models with different parameters.
 OpenPAI supports parameter definition and reference, which provides a flexible way of training and comparing models.
-You can define your parameters in the Parameters section and reference them by using <% $parameters.paramKey %> in your commands.
+You can define your parameters in `Parameters` section and reference them by using `<% $parameters.paramKey %>` in your commands.
 For example, the following picture shows how to define the [Quick Start](/manual/cluster-user/advanced-jobs.md) job using a `stepNum` parameter.

    <img src="/manual/cluster-user/imgs/use-parameters.png" width="100%" height="100%" />